Many Credit Card Companies Charge A Compound

 1. Pay More Than the Minimum Payment: The Power of Accelerated Debt Reduction

 The most effective way to combat compound interest is to pay more than the minimum payment each month.
-Every extra dollar you pay goes towards reducing your principal balance, which directly reduces the amount of interest charged in subsequent months.
-Even a small increase in your monthly payment can significantly reduce the overall repayment time and interest paid.
+Because of that, every extra dollar you pay goes towards reducing your principal balance, which directly reduces the amount of interest charged in subsequent months.
+Even a small increase in your monthly payment can significantly reduce the overall repayment time and interest paid It's one of those things that adds up.
+Took long enough..

 Consider using debt repayment methods like the avalanche method (prioritizing the highest interest rate debt) or the snowball method (prioritizing the smallest debt first for motivational purposes).
 Both strategies have their merits and can help you strategically allocate funds for faster debt elimination.